nickolasalcazar/nick_animated_logo/README.md

 # Animated SVG Logo
-An animated logo of my name made with an SVG and CSS.
+An animated logo of my name made using an SVG HTML element and CSS.

-Inspired a [guide](https://www.cassie.codes/posts/creating-my-logo-animation/) by Cassie Codes.
+Inspired by a [guide](https://www.cassie.codes/posts/creating-my-logo-animation/) by Cassie Codes.

-#How I gave the logo a handwriting animation
+## How I gave the logo a handwriting animation

 To make the logo look like it is being handwritten, we make use of the `<clipPath>` HTML element.